Learning how to meal prep, when you do it right, can be a lifesaver.

 Taco bowls are easily prepared in advance and offer a delicious plate of greens and other high-nutrient foods.
 I like that this recipe incorporates turkey in it as a lean protein.

 You can add your favorite taco toppings, such as cheese or even avocado.
 This recipe includes a delicious pico de gallo salad, which consists of cherry tomatoes and onions.
-It’s also paired with brown rice that are an excellent source for fiber as it is a whole-grain.
+It’s also paired with brown rice that is an excellent source of fiber and is a whole grain.